Keyboard shortcuts

 Language Profiles

-Wiggum ships with built-in profiles for 10 programming languages.
-Each profile provides sensible defaults for build commands, test patterns, documentation style, and error handling conventions.
+Wiggum ships with built-in profiles for 11 programming languages.
+Each profile provides sensible defaults for build commands, test patterns, documentation style, error handling conventions, security rules, and a vulnerability audit command.

 Supported languages

-Rustcargo build --workspacecargo test --workspacecargo clippy --workspace -- -D warnings
+Rustcargo build --workspacecargo test --workspacecargo clippy --workspace -- -D warningscargo audit

 What profiles provide